Error Handling in Large OSM Extracts Jump to heading

 CB -- no --> R["Skip block, continue"]

 Monolithic parsing routines frequently exhaust heap memory or terminate on isolated decoding failures when ingesting large PBF archives.
 Implementing generator-based chunk processing with explicit exception boundaries ensures localized corruption does not cascade across the dataset.
 The Async PBF Parsing with Pyrosm architecture demonstrates how to decouple I/O operations from schema validation, enabling non-blocking error quarantine.
-By leveraging Python’s asynchronous I/O and memory-mapped file reading, engineers can process features in bounded batches while maintaining a strict memory footprint.
-Properly configuring the Python logging framework ensures that exception traces, chunk offsets, and memory utilization metrics are captured in structured JSON formats, facilitating automated alerting and forensic analysis.
+Configuring the Python logging framework to emit structured JSON ensures that exception traces, chunk offsets, and memory utilization metrics are captured in a format amenable to automated alerting and forensic analysis.

-A circuit-breaker pattern should be applied to halt execution when error rates exceed configurable thresholds, preventing runaway allocation during systematically corrupted blocks.
+A circuit-breaker pattern should halt execution when error rates exceed configurable thresholds, preventing runaway allocation during systematically corrupted blocks.
 Logging precise byte offsets and chunk identifiers enables targeted reprocessing without requiring full archive re-ingestion.
-ETL developers should configure chunk sizes relative to available worker memory, typically between 250,000 and 750,000 features per batch, and implement explicit garbage collection triggers after each successful commit to prevent reference leaks.
+ETL developers should configure chunk sizes relative to available worker memory, typically between 250,000 and 750,000 features per batch, and trigger explicit garbage collection after each successful commit to prevent reference leaks from GeoPandas/Shapely internal caches.

 Value Standardization & Regex Cleaning Jump to heading